onlyquake/xonotic-wiki/Website.markdown

 h3.
 Xonotic - Bug Report
 h3.
 Xonotic - Editing
 Post anything to do with editing Xonotic here.
-Whether its problems you’ve had, questions, or if you just want to show off your work. h3.
+Whether its problems you've had, questions, or if you just want to show off your work. h3.
 Xonotic - Contests
 Mapping, modding contests, FOTM, and more. h3.
 Xonotic - Gameplay